the Andrew Bailey

 Halo Infinite

 Halo Infinite is a well-designed and lovingly crafted shooter.
-343 Industries has said that this is a 'spiritual reboot' of the series, and it feels like it, from top to bottom; a return to form.
+343 Industries has said that this is a 'spiritual reboot' of the series, and it feels like it, from top to bottom; a return to its roots.
 I don't speak for the multiplayer, but the campaign.
 Yes, there are many missing features, but to someone who isn't a drooling fanboi, this hits the spot.
 They've optimized for the right thing: gameplay.
 Depending on future improvements, this might end up ranking in my favorite games.
 This feels like a more conventionally designed game than something unique, but I still had a blast!

 Moment to moment gameplay is the most fun of any Halo I've played.
 The weapons are varied, effective, and feel awesome to use.
 The vehicles are useful, though the Warthog is as bad as it always was.
 Many things are more convenient.
 In previous games, I'd hunt around for plasma weapons, trying to find one with the most charge left.
 UNSC technology has improved to the point where, in the field, Chief can charge up one plasma weapon with another of the same model.
 Level design includes ammo crates, so you don't even need to walk around to top off.
 Enemy encounters are frequent and not quite the same.
 Grunts swarm you, jackals try to hang back and get one good shot, elites have better equipment, and brutes can do almost anything.
 Sometimes drop pods come, usually full of brutes that immediately run at you.
 If you try to run, it doesn't feel like you're going faster, despite the streaks that appear on your visor that want you to think you're breaking the sound barrier.